RsyncProject/rsync/support/rrsync.1.md

 with the appropriate path and option restrictions.
 If the `--config` option is omitted, it defaults to `~/rsyncd.conf`.
 See the `rsyncd.conf` man page for details of how to configure an rsync daemon.

+When using rrsync, there can be just one restricted dir per authorized key.
+A daemon setup, on the other hand, allows multiple module names inside the config file, each one with its own path setting.

 The remainder of this man page is dedicated to using the rrsync script.